A woman wearing a baseball cap kneels next to a riverbank full of rocks. She is holding a red clipboard.

 Research Topic: TBD

 • A photograph of a man by a narrow stream running through red rocks.
-He is wearing a hiking backpack.
+He is wearing a hiking backpack and a broad-rimmed brown hat.

 Nicholas Christensen (PhD student)